odavid/maven-plugins/mixin-maven-plugin/README.md

 ## Notes
 - Please pay attention to the fact that plugin versions must be versioned in the consumer pom.
 You can achieve that by using a parent pom that defines pluginManagement section that only defines plugin versions.
 Alternatively, you can define the version within the plugin declaration in the consumer pom.
-- Currently, the plugin supports only Maven 3.1+